JackKBroome/Carat_BOTC/README.md

 `>ToggleDead [Game Number] [@member]`
 `>ToggleCanVote [Game Number] [@member]`

-- To toggle the visability of votes you can:
+- To toggle the visibility of votes you can:
 `>ToggleOrganGrinder [Game Number]`

 - To count the votes you can: